gwoodsfs/DI2022V2/Test.md

 - Calmer
 - Pause & reflect!
 - More empathetic
+- A better coach

 ---
 # Business Value
-- Increased productivity through increased/improved communications/responsiveness
+- Increased productivity through increased/improved communications/responsiveness & promotion of team cohesion
 - Reduced errors by improving documentation & adherance to process and procedure
-- Enhanced team-wide knowledge by embracing coaching opportunities and developing troubleshooting documentation for triage situations
+- Enhanced team-wide knowledge by embracing coaching opportunities and developing troubleshooting documentation for triage situations (See: Acco triage workflow)
 ---
 # What worked well, what didn't, what would you change and how would that change things?
 - Communication and engagement is up, but still needs to improve.